PRBonn/SIMP/README.md

 source devel/setup.bash
 ```
 You will also need to install [Omni3D & Cube R-CNN](https://github.com/FullMetalNicky/omni3d).
 Please follow the installation guide, and make sure to **activate the cubercnn conda** environment every time you run our code.
 Place the omni3d folder in `SIMP/ros1_ws/src/` because the ROS nodes are expecting it to be there.
 If you wish to run Omni3D & Cube R-CNN on NVidia Jetson Xavier AGX, you can use the Docker we provide.
-We don't provide a Docker for desktop installation.
+We also provide an experiemntal Noetic docker, but it hasn't been tested much.

 ## Running the Algo